We have occasional parties for get together socially:

 Around 1990 Karl decided to de-link from the Inter-tie, but did not wish to leave the current users without access to the EIT, therefore, helped Art Gemmrig, WB7AUK start up a replacement repeater on 147.38.
 KBARA was the sponsor for Art's repeater.

 Soon afterwards Karl and Pete Policani, K7PP met for the first time.
 They had known about each other over the years and saw that their past developments had taken parallel paths.
 They saw their interests and ideas were much closer than previous encounters, and decided to work on a project to link the two 20 repeaters.
 A lot of work needed to be done.
-Karl upgraded the transmitter to a 100 watts Motorola Micor (ERP) and Motorola Motrac receivers for the four satellite receivers.
+Karl upgraded the Spokane 20 transmitter to Motorola Micor and Motorola Motrac receivers for the four satellite receivers.
 He built a simple voter for the system, with sub-audible (PL) tone decoders for most of the receivers for interference protection.
-That year Pete and Karl installed the HUB link equipment at 6700' near Wenatchee and performed several tests and repairs for the next 3 years.
+That year Pete and Karl installed the (Hub) link equipment at a high up site near Wenatchee and performed several tests and repairs for the next 3 years.
 Pete donated several pieces of equipment to make this possible, since at the time Pete was working full time and had lots of resources.

 In 1993 Karl added the fifth receiver to the system, serving local coverage.
 He had some plans for building a controller for future linking.

-In the summer of 1994 Karl upgraded the Wesklink at Spokane with UHF Motorola Mitrek, made into a 2 channel scanning repeater for bidirectional link traffic.
+In the summer of 1994 Karl upgraded the Westlink at Spokane with a UHF Motorola Mitrek, made into a 2 channel scanning repeater for bidirectional link traffic.
 He used the homebrew duplexer he made some years before, for a previous link.
 It was time to extend the 20 coverage to the West.
 Randy, N7VUY found a local site for Wenatchee at the 4000 foot level.
 In November of 1994.
 Karl coordinated and installed a 80/20 package at the site.
-It was linked up to the HUB with link equipment donated by Jim Colville.
-The HUB took the signal back to Spokane.
+It was linked up to the hub with link equipment donated by Jim Colville.
+The Hub took the signal back to Spokane.
 This gave good coverage in the Wenatchee area and the basin, but not Ellensburg area.

 The system is not tied up with many nets.
 A weekly information net (about this System) was being considered.
 Perhaps combined with a tech net.
 Perhaps linking both system together for this.
 (East and West 147.20)